videlalvaro/videlalvaro.github.io/_posts/2013-04-29-using-rabbitmq-in-unit-tests.md

 There we specify our listener class, it's location in relation to the `phpunit.xml` file and we pass an argument to the listener with the location of the RabbitMQ tarball.

 Our `RabbitMQListener` will take care of finding the tarball and uncompressing it into a temporary folder.
-Then it will start the broker and once it is started it will let the test suit continue running tests.
+Then it will start the broker and once it is started it will let the test suite continue running tests.
 For each test, it will reset the broker state so there are no queues or exchanges leftovers between tests.
 Finally, when the test suite is over, it will shut down the broker and will proceed to delete the temporary folder contents.

 Once we add the listener configuration to PHPUnit and we specify the right path to the new RabbitMQ tarball, we can run our tests by simply calling `phpunit` as we used to do.